 Step 1: Make sure that your Time Machine backup disk is connected to your Mac computer.

-Step 2: Boot your Mac into Recovery Mode.
+Step 2: Boot your Mac into macOS Recovery mode.

 Step 3: From the macOS Utilities menu, select "Restore From Time Machine Backup" and click Continue.